MikhailKravets/mkdocs_puml/docs/docs/getting_started/setup.md

-# Configuration
+# Setup

 Only the `puml_url` parameter is required.
 For the rest of parameters `mkdocs_puml` uses default values.
 However you may modify the behavior of the plugin as needed.

-??? info "In a hurry?
+??? note "In a hurry?
 Take a look at the complete configuration"

     ```yaml
     plugins: